F5 Container Connector - Cloud Foundry¶

 The BIG-IP Controller for Cloud Foundry (

 cf-bigip-ctlr) lets you use an F5 BIG-IP device(s) as an Application Delivery Controller (ADC) serving North-South traffic in Cloud Foundry or Pivotal Cloud Foundry (PCF).
-See the Container Connector compatibility table for compatibility information.
+See the Container Ingress Service compatibility table for compatibility information.

 The BIG-IP Controller is a Docker container-based application that runs on a Cloud Foundry Diego cell.
 It uses a two-tier architecture:

 - One virtual server handles all ingress traffic for the cloud (tier 1);

 - this “ingress” virtual server uses URI routing and L7 forwarding policies to send traffic to the appropriate virtual server for each Route (tier 2).

 For each Cloud Foundry Route, the BIG-IP Controller creates a set of forwarding policy rules, a virtual server, pool, and pool members.

 By default, the BIG-IP Controller creates a single HTTP virtual server in tier 1, which handles traffic on port 80.
 You can create an HTTPS virtual server (which uses port 443) by specifying a BIG-IP SSL profile in the Application manifest when you Deploy the BIG-IP Controller for Cloud Foundry.

 The BIG-IP Controller creates an L4 (TCP) virtual server for each TCP route.

 The F5 Container Connector for Cloud Foundry’s documentation set assumes that you: